SchulzLab/TEPIC/README.md

 The following parameters are required to run TEPIC:

 * -g The reference genome.
+This must be in RefSeq format (without "chr" prefix).
 * -b Regions the user want to be annotated.
 * -o Prefix of the output files.
 * -p File containing position weight matrices (PWMs) in Jaspar format.